Traveling with Pets

 No vaccination paperwork is needed for cats, but they will be subject to visual inspection at point of entry.

-You will need the original Health Certificate and a copy of the certificated at your point of entry.
+You will need the original Health Certificate and a copy of the certificate at your point of entry.
 You must visit the Mexican Animal and Plant Health Inspection office (OISA) to contact the official personnel working with SENASICA.
-Once these have been presented and they have been inspected, an Animal Health import certificated will be issued for your pet(s).
+Once these have been presented and they have been inspected, an Animal Health import certificate will be issued for your pet(s).

 It is a good idea to bring proof of ownership, registration paperwork.
 All pets are subject to inspection at ports of entry into Mexico and into the U.S. and may be subject to further inspection if they appear ill.